 You see, when you are creating your ultimate/ideal life, you’re doing it for the long-term; you’re aiming to create your empire, something that will last for the generations to come.

 And that’s why I think it’s so important that you choose something meaningful and valuable to yourself, and those you’re targeting – because you want to get the fulfillment and long-term success out of it.

 On top of that, (and I’ll have another post about this soon) – you’re gonna have to do the work, anyways.
 You’re gonna have to put in the man hours, learn everything you know about the topic, and master the trade you’re in.
-So why would you choose something that drains you, or something solely based on a paycheck?
-You don’t want a paycheck, you want a life worth living.
+So why would you choose something that drains you, or something solely based on a paycheque?
+You don’t want a paycheque, you want a life worth living.
 And too many f*cking people are losing themselves, selling their souls and slaving away - to the dollar.
 They live miserable lives and get stuck in a shitty routine, all this because they’re not doing what is true to them, and they just want a guaranteed couple hundred bucks a month.

 The essential building blocks of creating your ideal life, and achieving the success and fulfillment you’re seeking – demand that you believe that you’re successful before it happens (meaning, having an undeniable faith and optimism in yourself), and then actually going out and doing the meaningful work it takes to get there.
 Stay true to what you’re doing, do it for good and fulfilling reasons – and in the process of it all, always be kind to yourself and other, and most importantly – always stay humble.